 The indenture does not limit the amount of debt securities that may be issued thereunder from time to time.
 Debt securities issued under the indenture, when a single trustee is acting for all debt securities issued under the indenture, are called the "indenture securities".
 The indenture also provides that there may be more than one trustee thereunder, each with respect to one or more different series of indenture securities.
 See "Resignation of Trustee" below.
 At a time when two or more trustees are acting under the indenture, each with respect to only certain series, the term "indenture securities" means the one or more series of debt securities with respect to which each respective trustee is acting.
 In the event that there is more than one trustee under the indenture, the powers and trust obligations of each trustee described in this prospectus will extend only to the one or more series of indenture securities for which it is trustee.
-If two or more trustees are acting under the indenture, then the indenture securities for which each respective are acting under the indenture, then the indenture securities for which each respective for which each respect are acting under the indenture, then the indenture securities for which each trustee described in this prospectus will extend only to the one or more series of indenture securities for which it is trustee.
 If two or more trustees are acting under the indenture, then the indenture securities for which each trustee is acting would be treated as if issued under separate indentures.